unchartedsoftware/sparkpipe-text-analytics/README.md

 ## Example ##

-Follow the steps below to loads a CSV with a text column into a `DataFrame` and run TF-IDF.
+The steps below use the Spark shell to load a CSV file with a document column into a `DataFrame` and runs the TF-IDF analytict to generate weights.

 From the command prompt:
 ```